Youtmax654/adventofcode-golang/README.md

 I use Advent of Code to practice algorithms and problem solving.

+I try to not use ChatGPT or any AI that could solve the puzzle for me.

+The only use of AIs is to correct myself, improve my code and learn at the same time.

 # How to run the solutions

 To run the solutions, you'll need to install [Golang](https://go.dev/doc/install).